-Watch this page for 2018 Black Friday car seat deals!
+We're updating this page with 2020 Black Friday car seat deals from Strolleria!

-Strolleria offers high-quality infant car seats and convertible car seats from brands including Clek, Nuna, UPPAbaby, Maxi-Cosi, Peg-Perego, Cybex and more, with free shipping and no sales tax outside of Arizona.
+Strolleria offers infant car seats, convertible car seats and booster car seats from high-quality brands like Clek, Nuna, UPPAbaby, Maxi-Cosi, Peg-Perego, Cybex and more.

 Black Friday is the best time to get a great price on a car seat.
 A car seat is perhaps the most important purchase you'll make as a new parent.
 You can't even bring baby home from the hospital without one!
 Parents shopping for their first car seat have two types to choose from: the infant car seat or the convertible car seat.